epfl-ada/ada-2024-project-forzada/README.md

 To gain insight into the similarities and differences between various CDK amino acid sequences, we will use string-based similarity measures.
 We plan to use
 - Levenshtein distance measure.
 Which matches and measures the characters that are different in two given sequences.
 We can explain this in a confusion matrix of the unique CDKs and gain insight on similar CDKs.

 **Pattern matching methods**:

 To deepen our analysis we also want to utilize pattern matching methods to explore patterns in the CDK sequences and Ligand structures.
 - Tanimoto (for the SMILES).
 We use this for the ligand structures to compare the similarities.
-- N-grams (not implemented yet).
-We plan to use this on the CDK sequences to potentially locate the binding site pattern that enables the inhibiting in the CDK-ligand pair.
-Using n-grams will allow us to look at sequences of characters in the amino acid sequences of the CDKs.
-We can experiment with different values.
+- Morgan Fingerprint.
+Using the rd2kit we can obtain the Morgan fingerprint for a molecule.
+This is a way to vectorize the molecules so that we can feed it as input to a model.

 **Prediction methods**:

-- Using the QSAR method based on Tanimoto Similarity Coefficient as a variable (not implemented yet).
+- Using the QSAR method based on Tanimoto Similarity Coefficient as a variable.
+- Using PCA to reduce dimensionality after using the Morgan Fingerprint to obtain a vectorized format of the molecule (SMILES)
+- Evaluating using R2 scores and RMSE.
+- Comparing the model against a random prediction model using shuffling technique.
+This will evaluate whether our model is better than a random model since to our knowledge there are no available, existing models made for CDK with ligands affinity scores.